MingTheNoob/MingsSearx/README.md

-# searx-switcher
+# MingsSearx
-Switch the default search engine to a Searx instance
+Use this extension to change your default search engine to my Searx instance

-With this extension you can switch the default search engine to a Searx instance of your choice.
+The Searx instance is indeed free and opensource: [https://github.com/MingTheNoob/searx.mingsutilities.com](https://github.com/MingTheNoob/searx.mingsutilities.com)